dantrr/100-days-of-code/r1-log.md

 learned about using pandas to scrape dataFrames, as well as using yfinance to scrape.

 ### R1D86 // 25-July-2022
+learned about yfinance in depth, such as how to access dividend info and ticker history.

 ### R1D87 // 26-July-2022